theupdateframework/specification/tuf-spec.md

 * **4.4.
 File formats: snapshot.json**

    The snapshot.json file is signed by the snapshot role.
-It lists the version numbers of only the top-level targets and all delegated targets role metadata.
+It MUST list the version numbers of the top-level targets metadata and all delegated targets metadata.
+It MAY also list their lengths and file hashes.
-   The metadata length and hashes are OPTIONAL for the top-level targets and all delegated targets roles.

    The "signed" portion of snapshot.json is as follows: